darksoothingshadow/darksoothingshadow.github.io/_pages/about.md

 permalink: /about/
 ---

 One thing always able to capture my restless mind is a good story.
-Once I read it, there's a new version emerging within me.
-The only way to capture it is to share it.
-Here I'll attempt to stand on top of the giants by reliving their rise and downfalls.
+Once I read it, my own interpretation emerges.
+A new kind of story, with new insights to be drawn from.
+This blog presents an attempt to stand on top of the giants by learning from their rises and downfalls.

-### I am
+### Who am I?
 - a minimalist
 - a passionate coder
-- a book omnivore
+- a bookworm

-Are you ready to continue the journey with me?
+#### Are you ready to continue the journey with me?

 <div style="text-align: center;">
     <h3>Contacts</h3>